 - Avoid a cost barrier by finding sponsors (this is difficult, I certainly know) so you don't have to charge a lot of money for events.

-- Discourage behavior that is sexist, racist, classist, homophobic, or just plain rude - if you see something, call it the fuck out.
+- Discourage behavior that is sexist, racist, classist, homophobic, or just plain rude - if you see something, call it the hell out.